essentialprogramming/spring-boot-openapi/README.md

 `springdoc.swagger-ui.path=/apidoc`

-This will set our Swagger UI URL to: [New UI URL](http://localhost:8080/apidoc)
+This will set our Swagger UI URL to: [http://localhost:8080/apidoc](http://localhost:8080/apidoc)

 ### Step 3 - Add annotations to endpoints